ghc-proposals/ghc-proposals/proposals/0000-import-shadowing.rst

 Proposed Change Specification
 -----------------------------
+Occurrences of an identifier in the code of a module and in its export list are looked up in an environment containing all the global definitions in that module.
+If that lookup fails, then the identifier is looked up in an environment containing all the definitions imported by import statements (including the implicit import of the ``Prelude``, if any).

 In Haskell 2010, all imported names and all top-level definitions in the current module together make up a single unified top-level scope.
 With this proposed alternative policy, there are two top-level